-When presented with a problem or task, the team and leader move immediately to solving for the issue in right front of them.
+When presented with a problem or task, the team and leader move immediately to solve for the issue right in front of them.
 Rare is it that we see a team step back and ask good strategic planning questions.

 Questions a leader could take responsibility for when faced with a challenge include:

 - What’s the REAL challenge here?

 - What ideas do we all have for organizing and delegating the work?

 - What are the rules in this situation?
 Are the rules modifiable and by who?

 - What is our strategy for experimenting with the task so, when we “fail”, we learn and improve with each failure?

 - How will we know when we are making progress?
 How do we design systems to measure it?